Program Chair: Christopher Marshall, Ph.D – Program@serstn.org

 - You must be in attendance to present.

 - You must be registered and registration fees must be paid before an abstract can be submitted.
-After you have registered, you will have access to submit an abstract through the Abstract Portal on the SERSTN.org website.
+After you have registered, you will receive the link to the abstract submission page on the serstn.org website.

 - Regardless of where the lead author resides, all abstracts must pertain to sea turtles in the water or on the beaches of states in the southeastern U.S. (Virginia to Texas and SE US Territories).
 The only exception will be abstracts submitted for the Special Session: Sea Turtle Science, Recovery and Conservation in Texas.
 Abstracts to this special session may pertain to work on Kemp’s Ridley’s in Mexico as long as the study has region-wide impact.